 With the Collaborative Activity Awards, JSMF continues and formalizes a funding mechanism the Foundation has used since 1987.
 Over the past decade or so, the Foundation has from time to time provided grants to support study panels and research networks.
 This has proven to be an effective way to encourage cross-disciplinary thinking and research on fundamental questions.
 Furthermore, these activities have contributed to the development of programs both at the Foundation and at other funding agencies.
 Collaborative Activity Awards developed from questions or topics discussed at JSMF-sponsored meetings may be initiated by JSMF Advisory Panel members, particularly when the outcome of collaborative discussions assists with Foundation program planning.

 NOTE: Collaborative awards will not be awarded in support of large, program-project style research proposals.
-Applicants requesting funds to support innovative research projects involving several laboratories should consider submitting one or more applications to the 21st Century Research Awards.

 The 21st Century Collaborative Activity Awards are awards for multidisciplinary and multi-participant projects that address questions and topics relevant to the Foundation's core and complementary program areas.